 How does a red team versus blue team exercise help an organization?

-Once a Red Team exercise has been completed, establishing working sessions with the Blue Team helps organizations to identify improvement areas as well as sharing experiences to be prepared in the future.
+Once a Red Team exercise has been completed, establishing working sessions with the Blue Team can help organizations to identify areas of improvement as well as sharing experiences to be prepared in the future.